Ivan Vihor

-Ivan Vihor Krsnik Cohar (born 22 January 1997), known also as only Ivan Vihor, is a Croatian classical pianist and chess player.
+Ivan Vihor Krsnik Cohar (born 22 January 1997), known just as Ivan Vihor, is a Croatian classical pianist and chess player.
 He is the winner of the 2017 "Premio delle Arti", the most important Italian piano competition.

 Early life

 Vihor was born on 22 January 1997 in Rijeka, Croatia.
-At the age of six he started studying piano at the Ivan Matetic Ronjgov music school, Rijeka, with professor Ana Drazul.
+At the age of six, he started studying piano with professor Ana Drazul at the Ivan Matetic Ronjgov music school in Rijeka.
 He won his first piano competitions at a very early age (Rijeka State Competition and Istria and Kvarner Competition) and made his debut with orchestra at the age of 10, playing Bach Concerto in f minor BWV 1056 with Orchestra Sinfonica di Chioggia under the baton of conductor Pietro Perini.